ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

+### Release 1.9.1

+ - Fixed the line numbers to be the start of the elements in the sax parser.

 ### Release 1.9.0

  - Added a new feature to Ox::Element.locate() that allows filtering by node Class.